carlosmccosta/effective-parakeet/README.md

 `/zivid_camera/capture/` service is invoked, if just one frame is enabled, the camera will perform a single-capture.
 If more than one frame is enabled, the camera will perform an HDR capture.

-By default all the frames are enabled=false.
+By default all frames are disabled.
 In order to capture a point cloud at least one frame needs to be enabled.

 ### Dynamic parameters